 The Pros And Cons

 Both solar leases and PPAs make solar accessible to people who are unable or don’t want to pay a sizable deposit or in full.
-Both options also have pros and cons.
-The following quick list of pros and cons for each will help you better understand which option is right for you:
+Both options also have pros and cons:

 Solar Lease